acs2405/LSysGen/README.md

 ### Document structure

-To define an L system with an axiom and the rules that transform it, I have created the LSD (L System Descriptor) specific purpose language.
+To define an L system with an axiom and the rules that transform it, I have created the LSDL (L System Defining Language) specific purpose language.

 In the cases where we want to define just an axiom for the program to interpret it, we can just fill the document with the axiom.
 For example, to quickly draw a custom figure: